Flying in the UK and Ireland

 Iris recognition is an automated method of biometric identification that uses images of the irises of an individual's eyes, whose complex random patterns are unique and can be seen from some distance.
 It is completely safe for everyone, including if you wear glasses, contact lenses and for children.

-Here at Gatwick Airport we use this system to provide irrefutable evidence that passengers attempting to board a domestic or Common Travel Area flights are the same individuals who entered the international departure lounge.
+At Gatwick Airport we use this system to provide irrefutable evidence that passengers attempting to board a domestic or *Common Travel Area flights are the same individuals who entered the international departure lounge.

 On the use of iris recognition at the airport we are acting under a published order of the Home Office (Written Notice – Designating the Immigration Control Area Specifying Conditions and Restrictions to be Observed in a Control Area – Immigration Act 1971 Schedule 2 Paragraph 26(3)), the “Written Notice”.